mauno-j-ronkko/sharkC64/docs/language/expressions/constants.md

 # Constants

-Constants are listed in a `const` section.
+Constants are listed in a `val` section.
 Each constant must be given a fixed value.
 ```
-const zero : byte := $00
+val zero : byte := $00
     one  : zero + $01
 ```

 Each constant must also have a unique name.
 In the SharkC64 language, all the names are case-sensitive.